Qumulo/docs/administrator-guide/qumulo-core/configuring-saml-single-sign-on-sso.md

      <li>To view the current SAML configuration, the cluster administrator can use the <code>qq saml_get_settings</code> command.</li>
      <li>To allow specific changes (for instance, correct a typo, update a DNS name or an expired certificate, or temporarily disable SAML SSO without losing any of the other settings), the cluster administrator can use the <code>qq saml_modify_settings</code> command to change individual SAML settings independently.</li>
      <li>For first-time SAML configurations, the cluster administrator must provide all of the required settings.</li>
      <li>Aside from a basic check of the IdP certificate, Qumulo Core doesn't verify the configuration parameters.
-It is the cluster administrator's responsibility to ensure that IdP-initiated SAML login work correctly.
+It is the cluster administrator's responsibility to ensure that IdP-initiated SAML login works correctly.
 (This login type initiates when the user clicks <strong>Continue to SSO login</strong> in the Web UI or selects the Qumulo cluster on the SSO portal.)</li>
    </ul>
    {{site.data.alerts.end}}